prashnerd/slate/source/includes/_challenges.md

 }
 ```

-This endpoint retrieves the comments on the specified challenge.
+This endpoint retrieves a list of **comments on the specified challenge**.

 ### HTTP Request